henryau53/cz-conventional-changelog-zh-cn/README_en_US.md

 > ❗Suggestion: Copy the `config.commitizen.types` configuration from the package.json above to your project.

+Please refer to the description of [conventional-changelog types](./meta/docs/conventional-changelog-types.md) for more information.

 ### Commitlint

 If using the [commitlint](https://github.com/conventional-changelog/commitlint) js library, the "maxHeaderWidth" configuration property will default to the configuration of the "header-max-length" rule instead of the hard coded value of 100.
 This can be ovewritten by setting the 'maxHeaderWidth' configuration in package.json or the CZ_MAX_HEADER_WIDTH environment variable.